zameel7/ideablob/README.md

 ## Features

-- **AI-Powered Chat**: Interact with Google Generative AI to brainstorm ideas, get suggestions, and more
+- **AI-Powered Chat**: Interact with Google Gemini AI to brainstorm ideas, get suggestions, and more
 - **Smart Note Organization**: Categorize and tag your notes for easy retrieval
 - **Dark/Light Mode**: Choose your preferred theme for comfortable viewing
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **User Authentication**: Secure login with email/password or Google authentication
 - **Real-time Updates**: Changes to notes are saved and updated in real-time
+- **Client-side API Key**: Your Google Gemini API key is stored securely in your browser

 ## Tech Stack